HuseyinKaanAkdeniz/Huseyink24/README.md

 - 👋 Hi, I’m Huseyin Kaan Akdeniz 19 years old.
 - 👀 I’m interested in coding, stock market and e-commerce
-- 🌱 I’m currently learning html and stock market
+- 🌱 I’m currently learning javascript and stock market
 - 📫 You can reach me from this e-mail simolexbusinnes@gmail.com
-- 🎯 I will share what I do every day as much as I can.

 <!---
 Huseyink24/Huseyink24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.